Flank/flank-dashboard/metrics/cli/README.md

 ![Metrics CLI](docs/images/terminal.png)

-A simple command-line application that simplifies the deployment of Metrics components (Flutter Web application, Cloud Functions, Firestore Rules) and general setup.
+A command-line application, that simplifies the deployment of Metrics components (Flutter Web application, Cloud Functions, Firestore Rules) and general setup.

 It creates GCloud and Firebase projects, enables Firestore and other Firebase services necessary for correct Metrics Web Application working, and deploys the Metrics Web Application to the Firebase hosting.
 The tool downloads the source code by itself, so you don't have to check out the code from the repository before running the Metrics CLI.